Ernst van de Wetering: Background

 Ernst van de Wetering was born in Hengelo.
 He was first trained as an artist at the Royal Academy of Fine Arts in The Hague.
 He received his doctorate in art history from the University of Amsterdam in 1986.
 Between 1964 and 1968, he worked as a scientific illustrator of microscopic preparations at the Zoological Museum in Amsterdam.
 From 1968, he was a member and later became chairman of the Rembrandt Research Project.
 He was art historian on the staff of Amsterdam's Central Research Laboratory for Restoration from 1969 to 1987 and, from 1987, was full professor of history of art at the University of Amsterdam.
 He published extensively on historic painting techniques, as well as in the field of theory and ethics of conservation and restoration.

-In 1990, he succeeded Josua Bruyn as chair of the Rembrandt Research Project, the team of scholars that is charged with tracking down Rembrandt's works, authenticating them and, when needed, conserving the paintings.
+In 1990, he succeeded Josua Bruyn as chair of the Rembrandt Research Project, the team of scholars that was charged with tracking down Rembrandt's works, authenticating them and, when needed, conserving the paintings.
 As of 2015, the project had published six volumes on Rembrandt's work, the known Rembrandts, and the techniques used by the painter.

 Van de Wetering was from his time at the Hague Academy active as a practicing artist.
 He made primarily portraits and landscape paintings.